1. Learn a new language

 6. Learn how to play an instrument

 With all of today’s online resources is easier than ever to take up a musical instrument and learn to play it for free, or nearly free.
 There is a surplus of tutorial apps available for both iPhone and Android devices for nearly any instrument.
-For example if you wanted to learn the violin you could check out the Learn Violin app for iPhone, the Magic Fiddle iPad app, the Violin Lesson Tutor for Android, or FiddlerMan on your desktop.
+For example if you wanted to learn the violin you could check out the Magic Fiddle iPad app, the Violin Lesson Tutor for Android, or FiddlerMan on your desktop.
 There’s also a wealth of free YouTube videos offering instruction on the violin and other instruments.

 7. Listen to Some Smart Podcasts

 Feed your brain some educational podcasts from academics, researchers, and experts that you can listen to on the way to work, school, or at the gym.
 Here’s a giant list of University & College Podcasts – Free Educational Podcasts to keep you busy.
 And if that’s not enough check out 13 Smart Podcasts That Will Feed Your Hunger for Knowledge and Ideas and the The Top 5 Podcasts for Smart People.

 The leading provider of audiobooks is Audible which offers over 100,000 downloadable audiobooks, but there are also plenty of apps and websites which provide audiobooks for free.
 More than 3,000 public domain audiobooks and eBooks are available at Books Should Be Free.
 There are also several mobile apps available with packages of audiobooks contained within such as the Free Audiobooks app for .99 cents which has nearly 5,000.
 Here’s a great list from Open Culture: 525 Free Audio Books: Download Great Books for Free, and an article discussing the best websites for free audiobooks.